scds/intro-git/lessons/lesson2.md

 In order for the repositories to sync with each other, you have to **push** or **pull** commits.

 Push
-: Changes from your local repository will be pushed up to your remote repository
+: Changes from your local repository will be pushed up to your remote repository.

 Pull
 : Changes from your remote repository will be pulled down to your local repository.